owlmafia/capi-teal/readme.md

 3) Withdrawing: The DAO owner withdraws funds (e.g. to pay for company's expenses).
 The DAO owner can withdraw all the funds, emptying the escrow and preventing investors from claiming their dividend.
 This is intended, for now.

+4) Locking / unlocking: The investors lock shares here to be entitled to the dividend.

 ## customer_escrow

 This is where DAO's customers send payments.
 It can only send funds to the DAO's escrow.